Can I request a pre-project consultation?

 8 | Tool for research and administrative use: An individual research project deploys a tool to create visualizations for participant research data collected under consent.
 They will use the same tool to create visualizations of administrative functions within their department. | Y | N | This is an administrative use by UBC and requires a PIA as it contains more than just research records, but also UBC business records. |

 9 | Third-party platform for multiple projects: Multiple independent research projects use a platform provided by a collaborating institution.
-This third party is the lead institution and data steward or owner of all project data. | N | N | This does not involve UBC Electronic Information. |
+This third party is the lead institution and data steward, or owner of all project data. | N | N | This does not involve UBC Electronic Information. |

 What are the consequences of not doing a PIA?